Hospitals plan for 'COVID cabanas,' conference rooms to house patients

 There are currently 95,000 ICU beds in the United States, the NCDP says.

-The number of coronavirus cases in the country has risen steadily to 1,323, with 38 deaths, according to a tally by Johns Hopkins University in Baltimore.
+The number of coronavirus cases in the country has risen steadily to over 1,300, with 38 deaths, according to a tally by Johns Hopkins University in Baltimore.

+Smith at Cedars said the two-hospital center currently has adequate ICU capacity, but is anticipating that the number of patients will grow.
+“Contingency plans could include caring for patients in anesthesia recovery units or other areas within the hospital,” he said.

-The 1,400-bed hospital group has 99 negative pressure isolation rooms used to contain airborne contaminants, three of which are in use - including one patient with COVID-19.
+The 1,400-bed Scripps hospital group has 99 negative pressure isolation rooms used to contain airborne contaminants, three of which are in use - including one patient with COVID-19.

 If the number of COVID-19 patients surpasses that, Van Gorder said temporary air handlers can be brought in to convert standard rooms - or even an entire wing or floor of a hospital - into isolation units.
 Tents could also be used to house patients if needed, he said.